shiguredo/sora-android-sdk/docs/CONTRIBUTING.md

 welcome.

-Support for Sora Android SDK by Shiguredo Inc. are limited to *ONLY in JAPANESE* through GitHub issues and there is no guarantee such as response time or resolution.
+Support for Sora Android SDK by Shiguredo Inc. are limited **ONLY in JAPANESE** through GitHub issues and there is no guarantee such as response time or resolution.

 ## はじめに